 Knocking or Cracking

-One very common problem with an outdoor awning is that you may begin to hear knocking or cracking noises.
-Many awning owners fear that this is a sign of a significant malfunction in their awning.
+Many common manual retractable awning problems involve hearing knocking or cracking noises.
+Many awning owners fear this is a sign of a significant awning malfunction.

-Often this is a result of the awning brackets not being tight.
-Make sure the torsion or square bar is securely seated in the mounting brackets and then tighten the mounting bolt to draw the locking lip entirely over the bar.
+These sounds are usually a result of your awning brackets not being tight enough.
+Make sure you securely seat the torsion or square bar in your awning’s mounting brackets.
+Then, tighten the mounting bolt to draw the locking lip entirely over the bar.

-In addition to reverse cranking, it is important to take note of how the fabric is rolling.
-To keep the fabric taught, make sure it is rolling over the top of the roller tube as opposed to underneath the tube.
+In addition to reverse cranking, it’s important to take note of how the fabric is rolling.
+Keep your awning’s fabric taught by ensuring it rolls over the top of the roller tube instead of underneath it.

-A motorized awning adds convenience, but also adds parts that can fail.
-If you find that your motorized awning has stopped functioning there is actually a pretty simple fix.
+A motorized awning is convenient.
+But it also has parts that can fail.
+If your motorized awning stopped functioning, there’s a pretty simple fix.

-Most motors of the automated awning or electric awning contain a built-in thermal override to prevent the motor from overheating during excessive use.
-If your automated awning stops working, wait 10 to 15 minutes to let the motor cool off, and the awning should work properly again.
-If this does not solve the issue, check the batteries in the remote control or wireless wall switch and also check the electrical circuit breaker panel.
+Most motors of automated or electric awnings contain a built-in thermal override.
+This override prevents awning motors from overheating during excessive use.
+If your automated electric awning stops working, wait 10 to 15 minutes to let the motor cool.
+Now, the awning should work properly again.
+If your electric awning still isn’t retracting, check the batteries in your awning’s remote control or wireless wall switch.
+You’ll also want to check your electrical circuit breaker panel.

 Fungus or Mold

-At the first sign of mold growth, removal of mold on awnings can be accomplished by spraying your awning completely with a hose and then applying a mildew remover.
-Allow the awning to dry completely before retracting or closing it.
+At the first sign of mold growth, completely spray your awning with a hose.
+Next, apply a mildew remover taking into account the fabric manufacturer’s mold removal and cleaning recommendations.
+Then, allow the awning to dry completely before retracting or closing it.

-You should always retract your awnings when you are away from home to prevent damage from a sudden storm or gust of wind.
-A great addition to any electric retractable awnings system is an automated anemometer wind sensor or motion sensor that will retract the awning when winds get too strong.
+You should always retract your awnings when you’re not home to prevent damage from a sudden storm or gust of wind.
+A great addition to any electric awning that won’t retract on its own is an automated anemometer wind sensor or a motion sensor.
+These products will retract awnings when the wind gets too strong.

-The accumulation of snow on your awning can cause severe damage such as tearing the fabric, bending the frame, as well as damaging moving parts.
-At the first sign of snowfall, remove any snow that may have accumulated promptly.
-Once that is done, retract the awning to protect it from any further damage from snow accumulation.
+The accumulation of snow on your motorized awning can cause severe damage, such as tearing its fabric, bending its frame, arms, and damaging its moving parts.
+At the first sign of snowfall, remove any accumulated snow promptly.
+Once that is done, retract the awning to protect it from further damage from snow accumulation.

 Bees and Other Insects

 The cozy corners of your roof and an extended awning make an excellent place for a beehive.
-The problem is the hive can cause damage to all the parts of your awning not to mention posing a danger to you.
-The best solution is to keep the awning retracted when not in use.
+The problem is that hives can damage parts of your awning, not to mention the other dangers hives might pose to you.
+The best solution to this situation is to keep the awning retracted when not in use.

-Another helpful tip is to avoid leaving food, drinks and trash out on your patio or yard as these are the types of things insects feed upon.
-If these preventative measures have not stopped bees from building a hive, always call a professional to deal with an established beehive.
+Another helpful tip is to avoid leaving food, drinks, and trash on your patio or yard.
+These are things insects feed upon.
+If these preventative measures don’t stop bees from building a hive, call a professional to deal with an established beehive.

-When it comes to critters that might find your awning a cozy place to live, bees are not the only problem.
-All sorts of animals would love to nest in your awning protected from the elements.
+Bees aren’t the only animals that cause problems with manual or retractable awnings.
+Many critters might think your awning is a cozy place to live.
+All sorts of animals love to nest in your awning to stay protected from the elements.

-The easiest solution is to keep your awning closed when not in use.
-If you begin to see any rodent or bird nesting, remove it with a broom or hose immediately or if you feel uncomfortable doing that, call a professional promptly to remove the nest.
-Purchasing a fully enclosed, full cassette model will prevent birds from nesting and rodents from chewing the fabric.
+The easiest solution for this is to keep your awning closed when it’s not in use.
+If you begin to see any rodent or bird nesting, safely remove it.
+If you feel uncomfortable doing that, call a professional promptly to remove the nest.
+Purchasing a fully enclosed full cassette model will prevent nesting birds and fabric-chewing rodents from inhabiting your awning.

-So as you can see there are a number of issues that can affect your awning, but in all cases, the solutions are usually pretty simple.
-Below is a table that lists common issues and their solutions.
+As you can see, there are several manual or retractable awning problems.
+But, in all cases, the solutions are usually pretty simple.
+The table below lists common awning issues and their solutions.

-If you are a current awning owner or are considering an awning but are unsure of the product that is right for you, Retractableawningsreviews.com has the information you need.
-Take a look at the product reviews on the website that can walk you through both the pros and cons of a variety of awning products, as well as a thorough walkthrough of common problems owners face with the products in question and recommended solutions for the problems.
+If you’re a current awning owner or considering an awning, but are unsure of what’s right for you, RetractableAwningsReviews.com has the information you need.
+You can look at this website’s product reviews to help walk you through the pros and cons of various awning and pergola products.
+You’ll also find thorough walkthroughs of common manual and retractable awning problems owners face and recommended solutions for these issues.